 You’ve heard of white water rafting, but what about black water rafting?
 This uniquely New Zealand experience is a must-do for anyone who loves an off-the-beaten-path adventure.
-It starts around $200 per person but I’d argue it’s the best way to explore the beautiful Waitomo Glow Worm Caves.
+It starts at around 200 bucks per person, but I’d argue it’s more than worth it and the best way to explore the beautiful Waitomo glow worm caves.
 Here’s everything you need to know before adding this incredible activity to your New Zealand itinerary or bucket list.

 This post may contain affiliate links.
 Booking through these links generates a small commission for me at no extra cost to you.
 Thanks for your support!